LiskHQ/lisk-docs/docs/about-lisk/fees.md

 ## Gas tracker

-To track the current and past gas fees on Lisk, check the gas tracker for the respective network on blockscout:
+To track the current and past gas fees on Lisk, check the gas tracker for the respective network on Blockscout:

 - Lisk Mainnet: https://blockscout.lisk.com/gas-tracker
 - Lisk Sepolia Testnet: https://sepolia-blockscout.lisk.com/gas-tracker